Spring 1991: Robin Williams was suited up in green tights and hanging from a wire when he got the call.

 With Williams once again on board, the animators started from scratch.
 All the extra effort proved to be worthwhile.
 Immediately upon release, “Aladdin and the King of Thieves” became the number 1 best selling video in the country.

-Will Disney's renewed relationship with Robin Williams last?
-So far, things still seem to be on track.
-Williams actually made two films for the Disney Company in 1997: a remake of Fred McMurray's "Absent Minded Professor" comedy called "Flubber" that was Walt Disney Pictures' big Thanksgiving weekend release for that year; as well as "Good Will Hunting," a drama produced by the company's art house subsidy, Miramax Pictures.
-Williams' performance as the depressed therapist in that film actually earned him a "Best Supporting Actor" Oscar at the 1998 Academy Awards.
+Did Disney’s renewed relationship with Robin Williams last?
+Williams made two films for the Disney Company in 1997: a remake of Fred McMurray’s “Absent Minded Professor” comedy called “Flubber” that was Walt Disney Pictures’ big Thanksgiving weekend release for that year; as well as “Good Will Hunting,” a drama produced by the company’s art house subsidy, Miramax Pictures.
+Williams’ performance as the depressed therapist in that film actually earned him a “Best Supporting Actor” Oscar at the 1998 Academy Awards.

-But there could be storm clouds on the horizon.
-Williams is said to be upset at how Disney handled his last film for the company, 1999's "Bicentennial Man."
-First the studio announced the project with much fanfare -- heralding it as the long awaited re-union between Robin and his "Mrs. Doubtfire" director, Chris ("Home Alone") Columbus.
-Then, well after pre-production is underway, the Mouse abruptly canceled the movie, saying that the film's projected production budget was too high.
+But there was some storm clouds.
+Williams is said to be upset at how Disney handled his last film for the company, 1999’s “Bicentennial Man.”
+First the studio announced the project with much fanfare — heralding it as the long awaited re-union between Robin and his “Mrs. Doubtfire” director, Chris (“Home Alone”) Columbus.
+Then, well after pre-production is underway, the Mouse abruptly canceled the movie, saying that the film’s projected production budget was too high.

 Embarrassed by Disney’s behavior but still anxious to make the movie, Williams and Columbus shaved $20 million or so off the film’s production budget.
 With these cuts in place, Disney then agreed to put “Bicentennial Man” back into production.
 The film was finally released Christmas Day 1999 and quickly flopped.

-Equally troubling to Williams was Joe Roth's decision earlier this year to step down as head of Disney Studios.
-Who's running the show at the Mouse Works now?
-One of Jeffrey Katzenberg's former lieutenants from Disney Feature Animation, Peter Schneider.
+Equally troubling to Williams was Joe Roth’s decision to step down as head of Disney Studios.
+Who’s started running the show at the Mouse Works?
+One of Jeffrey Katzenberg’s former lieutenants from Disney Feature Animation, Peter Schneider.

 Oh well.
 It was fun while it lasted.